Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Disability or autism organizations, as well as your local school or hospital, can help connect you with support groups for caregivers of children with autism.
 These groups not only provide a listening ear but also offer valuable resources and information to reduce parenting stress.

-Among the many autism resources available at the Lighthouse Autism Center are a host of autism parenting secrets to help our parents raise their autistic children with empathy and effective care.
-Combined with our innovative Lighthouse Fusion ABA Therapy, parents are able to live happier and less stressful lives at home with their autistic children.
+Among the many autism resources available at the Lighthouse Autism Center are a host of autism parenting resources and strategies to help our parents raise their autistic children with empathy and effective care.
+Combined with our innovative Lighthouse Fusion ABA Therapy, parents are able to live happier and less stressful lives at home.

 Together, we can unlock your child’s potential